krivonosovti/CV/README.md

 - Diligent and persistent in achieving goals.
 - Quick learner with enthusiasm for mastering new technologies.
 - Strong communication skills and team collaboration.
+- Driver of category "B" with a personal car.
+- Master of sports in karate.